 14}

-This code example shows a basic Remix route that uses the `Outlet` component to render child routes.
+This example shows a basic Remix route, using the `loader` function to fetch data and the `Outlet` component to render child routes.

 A Vue.js framework that makes building full-stack web apps easier.
 Like Next.js but for Vue, it handles routing, server-side rendering, and data fetching out of the box.